3 Days in Istanbul, Turkey

 The Topkapi Palace is just around the corner from Hagia Sophia and the Blue Mosque.
 It was built shortly after the conquest of Istanbul in 1453 and was the center of the Ottoman Empire until the 1800s when the more modern Dolmabahçe Palace was built north of Sultanahmet.

 Pay special attention to the quality of the tile work or the windows inlaid with abalone shells.
-This is where a lot of the craftsmanship is displayed in this sprawling palace.
+This is where much of the craftsmanship is displayed in this sprawling palace.
 I visited with someone who could point out the intricate blue tiles from nearby Iznik and the poorer craftsmanship of later replacement tile work after the tile industry in Iznik declined in the 1700s.

 Grand Bazaar

-If you go to the Grand Bazaar, someone will try and sell you a carpet.
+If you go to the Grand Bazaar, someone will try to sell you a carpet.
 They will offer you tea and invite you to come in and sit down.
 They will do this in perfect English or any of a number of other languages.
 I honestly think they think every tourist really wants a carpet and that my refusals were simply negotiating.
 A couple of Kurdish brothers ran the shop that I visited.
-I was wearing a microphone at the time so you can eavesdrop on the process if you listen to Turkey, Istanbul – Amateur Traveler Episode 83.
+I was wearing a microphone at the time, so you can eavesdrop on the process if you listen to Turkey, Istanbul – Amateur Traveler Episode 83.

 I love the energy of the bazaar.
 Watch for boys who are carrying copper trays with small glasses of hot tea on them to the various merchants.
-You can certainly buy souvenirs here but there are real bargains as well… especially if you want a carpet.
-I visited with a Turkish young man from Gaziantep in eastern Turkey.
+You can certainly buy souvenirs here, but there are real bargains as well… especially if you want a carpet.
+I visited with a young Turkish man from Gaziantep in eastern Turkey.
 He claimed you can get much better prices in Gaziantep because the carpets are made there.

 Spice Bazaar

-Day 2 – Beyo?lu
+Day 2 – Beyoğlu

-Bridge to Beyo?lu
+Bridge to Beyoğlu

 Tünel